hgdeoro/EFLU/README.md

-EyeFiLinuxUi
+EFLU
 ------------

-Guess what!
-This is a VERY simple UI to use EyeFi cards on Linux.
+This is a VERY simple UI to receive images from a EyeFi cards on Linux.
+I use it to upload the photos from the camera to the computer, ensuring the EyeFi card is *NOT* connected to internet.

 What does?
 ----------